The position of Chief Conductor is generously supported by Richard Lewis.

-Together they have made many critically acclaimed recordings, performed regularly at the BBC Proms and last season appeared together at London’s Barbican Centre as part of the Beethoven celebrations.
+Together Kirill and the BSO have made many critically acclaimed recordings, performed regularly at the BBC Proms and last season appeared together at London’s Barbican Centre as part of the Beethoven 250 celebrations.

 He was named Conductor of the Year at the 2013 Royal Philharmonic Society Music Awards.